 Gapyeong Rail Park

-For Gapyeong Rail Park: The entire pedaling course is about 8km one round, coming to an end at where you started.
+The entire pedalling course is about 8km, and ends where you started.
 Scenes of the movie The Letter 편지 (1997) was shot here.

-For FOMO people like us who want to cover everything, this DIY plan would have worked really well if we stuck to all the bus timings.
-Unfortunately, the detour cost us one activity short despite waking up super early to start the day.
+For FOMO people like us who want to cover everything, our DIY plan would have worked if we stuck to all the bus timings.
+Unfortunately, the detour cost us one activity despite starting our day super early.

 This article was brought to you by Klook.